10sandeep/namaste-react-series/README.md

 package-lock.json-it keeps the track of its exact version

-package.json- when we have a new version of parcel come it will update it to that version "^2.3.8" or it is a configuration file for our npm but package-lock.json- it lock that version and keeps the track of that version
+package.json- when we have a new version of parcel come it will update it to that version "^2.3.8" or it is a configuration file for our npm

+^ symbol known as caret,it upgrades the version of parcel to the latest version of parcel that is compatible with the version of parcel. but package-lock.json- it lock that version and keeps the track of that version

 node module- it is a folder where all our dependecies are stored or it is like database that stores all the data and dependecies of those packages that our project needs.

+integrity-it is basically a hash,sometime we face an issue that the code version  run in the local but not in production so to avoid that issue we need hash.

+if you have package.json you can re-create all the node module.